dariustb/VibeBeyond/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Welcome to the world of lofi hip hop!
-Our radio station is unique in that it generates its music in real-time using Python and Flask.
+Our radio station is unique in that it generates its music in real-time using Python through Pygame.
 Linh and myself have built a custom algorithm that creates a relaxing, soothing soundscape that's perfect for studying, working, or simply unwinding.

 Our code generates a continuous stream of music that's never the same twice, ensuring that our listeners always have a fresh and unique experience.
 We've designed our platform to be accessible and easy to use, with a sleek and intuitive interface that lets you customize your listening experience to suit your preferences.